 If an insurer wishes to cancel an insurance contract it must comply with section 59 of the IC Act, which requires an insurer to provide the policyholder with a written notice of the proposed cancellation.
 The section also states when the cancellation becomes effective.

-Section 63 of the IC Act provides that failure to cancel an insurance contract in accordance with the terms of the IC Act is of no effect.
+Section 63 of the IC Act provides that a cancellation is void unless it is done in accordance with the IC Act.
 Under the 2013 reforms to the IC Act, the provisions under section 63 have been strengthened.